Skip to main content

 • Anthropic local streamable MCP is not supported; use a URL-based MCP.

-Helix has embedder interfaces for popular embedding providers.
+Use built-in embedder interfaces to generate vector embeddings from popular providers.
 Available embedders:

 • OpenAIEmbedder